romatt/exseas_explorer/README.rst

     $ cd /var/www/
     $ sudo chown -R www-data:www-data exseas_explorer
+    $ cd exseas_explorer

+3. Manually copy the raw data into the /data sub-directory of the library

-3. Set up a new Python virtual environment where all required libraries are installed.
+4. Set up a new Python virtual environment where all required libraries are installed.
 Note that the system wide installed Python version must be used to avoid issues with shared libraries (i.e. don't use Python installed through pyenv or it will not work!).

 .. code-block:: console